Tim Minchin: Atheism and skepticism

 I've always been an atheist; I've always been an empiricist really.
 I've never believed in ghosts or psychics or anything like that 'cause it's quite simple—you don't have to know much to go, "Really?"
 Or, to just apply Occam's Razor, to go, "Is it more likely that souls do circus tricks, or more likely that they're talking to dead people?
 And if the latter, by what process?
 What do you mean talking to dead people?
 Aren't their voice boxes rotten?
 So without a voice box, how do they talk, and by what means?"
 It doesn't take much to be skeptical about that.
 But really understanding, as I'm still learning, why science is powerful, is a new step towards being boring at dinner parties.

 When asked if he thought the universe is full of life, Minchin summarised: "The chances of this happening might be one in infinity.
 Put it this way: the chance that there being intelligent alien life are, for me, infinitely higher than the chance there being a creator god."

 In an interview with Independent Investigations Group member John Rael, Minchin explains that what upsets him most about paranormal beliefs is "special pleading" by people who say vague things such as "there is no harm in it".
 Minchin states that there is very little harm in something like reiki, but asks "where do you draw the line?" when it comes to needing real evidence if a therapy works or not.
-He states that he is an atheist as well as a skeptic, and cannot understand how someone can be a skeptic and still be religious.
+He states that he is an atheist as well as a sceptic, and cannot understand how someone can be a sceptic and still be religious.
 "If you apply doubt to anything ... the whole religion thing is obviously a fantasy."